sheena93/git-application/README.md

 2. cd git-application
 3. npm install

   use this link
  https://github.com/settings/tokens/new
- to generate tokens
+ to generate token and
- place in App.js line 15 for variable oauth
+ place the token in App.js line 15 for variable oauth

 4. npm start